ArnieO/SmartMeterDocumentation/README.md

 ## National issues / specificities
 ### Norway
-Three meter brands are used, chosen by the grid company:
+Four meter brands are used, chosen by the grid company:
 - Aidon
 - Kaifa
 - Kamstrup